pezzolabs/pezzo/README.md

 npx nx serve console
 ```

 That's it!
-Pezzo is now accessible at http://localhost:4200 🚀
+The Pezzo Console is now accessible at http://localhost:4200 🚀

 # Contributing